OviOvocny/dr-collector/README.md

 The getter captures everything after the dash and whitespace.
 The mapper maps `Mallware` to `malware` and everything else to `phishing`.
 As you can see, this is fairly flexible and can be used to source various lists for the categories used by the program.

 ### Using source lists with the source loader
+The source loader takes source files from the list and can read plain text files, CSV files and JSON files.
+It can also unzip archives containing these files.
+The format of the source file is determined by the file extension.
+If the file extension is not recognized, the loader will try to read it as a plain text file.

 To use a source list, simply provide the path to the source list file as the source URI.
 The source loader will then read the source list and load domains from the sources in it.
 Specifying indices for the above mentioned columns is not yet implemented, and the columns are hardcoded for use with the default source list.
 This is priority for the next update.